rustsbi/rustsbi/README.md

 - Feature rich and extensible operating system runtime
 - Empower support, compatibility for machines, hypervisors and emulators
 - Support to and develop with RISC-V SBI specification v2.0 ratified
-- Written in Rust, builds under stable Rust
+- Libraries support stable Rust
 - Capable to develop with other firmware ecosystem projects
 - Adapted for operating system kernel models on your choice
 - Included a LLM based Agent module called RustSBI Agent (https://github.com/rustsbi/Agent), which is designed to assist system software developers in their development process